labex-labs/open-source-labs/python/python-mastery/lab-ex2-4-make-a-new-primitive-type/en/step5.md

 # Adding Type Conversions

-Our `MutInt` class now supports addition and comparison operations, but it still doesn't work with Python's built-in conversion functions like `int()` and `float()`.
-Let's add these capabilities.
+Our `MutInt` class currently supports addition and comparison operations.
+However, it doesn't work with Python's built - in conversion functions such as `int()` and `float()`.
+These conversion functions are very useful in Python.
+For example, when you want to convert a value to an integer or a floating - point number for different calculations or operations, you rely on these functions.
+So, let's add the capabilities to our `MutInt` class to work with them.

 1. Open `mutint.py` in the WebIDE and update it with the following code: